 The Licensee shall maintain a minimum of thirty-one (31) metres undisturbed buffer zone between the periphery of quarry sites and the ordinary High Water Mark of any Water body unless otherwise approved by the Board in writing.

 The Licensee shall not excavate and/or remove material from the quarry beyond a depth of one (1) metre above the ordinary High Water Mark or above the Groundwater table, to prevent the potential contamination of surface and Groundwater.
-The quarrying shall be in accordance with all applicable legislation and industry standards including the Northern Land Use Guidelines, Pits and Quarries (INAC, 2009, or as revised).
+The quarrying shall be in accordance with all applicable legislation.
+Quarrying should also give due consideration to industry standards including the Northern Land Use Guidelines, Pits and Quarries (INAC, 2009, or as revised).

 All surface runoff and/or discharge from drainage management systems, at the Monitoring Program Stations MEL-SR-1 to MEL-SR-TBD referred to in Part I, Item 10, during the Construction/Operation of any facilities and infrastructure associated with this project, including laydown areas and All-weather Access Road, where flow may directly or indirectly enter a Water body, shall not exceed the following Effluent quality limits: